GCP Storage

 Ordering

-s to ensure precise ordering, leveraging optimizations offered by the GCS API, guaranteeing the accurate sequence of files.
+s to ensure precise ordering, leveraging optimizations offered by the GCS API, guaranteeing the accurate sequence of objects.

-In such cases, to process files in the correct sequence, the source needs to list all files in the bucket and sort them based on their last modified timestamp.
-To enable this behavior, set the connect.gcpstorage.source.ordering.type to LastModified.
-This ensures that the source correctly arranges and processes the data based on the timestamps of the files.
+In such cases, to process objects in the correct sequence, the source needs to list all objects in the bucket and sort them based on their last modified timestamp.
+To enable this behavior, set the connect.gcpstorage.source.ordering.type

 Throttling

-To limit the number of file names the source reads from GCS in a single poll.
+To limit the number of object names the source reads from GCS in a single poll.
 The default value, if not specified, is 1000:

 To limit the number of result rows returned from the source in a single poll operation, you can use the LIMIT clause.
 The default value, if not specified, is 10000.